Ex-candidate admits lying about operating on Pulse survivors

 A former candidate for the Florida Legislature acknowledged to state investigators that she lied when she said she was a medical doctor who had removed 77 bullets from 32 victims of the Pulse nightclub shooting in 2016.

-A state Department of Health report released last week shows Catherine "Elizabeth" McCarthy told an investigator that she knew what she did was wrong.
+In a report accompanying the order, McCarthy apologized to a state health department investigator, saying she "wanted to be somebody in the community."

-The gun-safety forum in March was attended by U.S. Rep. Darren Soto, along with a sheriff and a Pulse survivor.
+"I'm sorry that I gave any impersonation," McCarthy said in the report.
+"I knew it was wrong and I should have stopped."

 Earlier this month, McCarthy withdrew from the 2020 Democratic primary for a Florida House seat that covers suburban Orlando.
-In her withdrawal letter, she cited "professional obligations" as her reason.
+In a letter to elections officials, she cited "professional obligations" as her reason for withdrawing.
+The seat currently is held by a Republican and state records show McCarthy had raised only $1,500 by the time she withdrew.

 Comments